HerreraManuel/Group1/README.md

     3.1.4 Communication Interfaces
 ##### 3.2 Functional Requirements
-        3.2.1 Mode 1  *** figure out how to incorporate Use Cases
+        3.2.1 Mode 1  *** change these later to incorporate Use Cases

         3.2.1.1 Functional Requirement 1.1
              The system will take in a GitHub URL

+        3.2.1.2 Functional Requirement 1.2
+              The system will take in the file type

-        3.2.1.2 Funcrional Requirement 1.2
+        3.2.1.3 Funcrional Requirement 1.2
-             Calculate the chosen metric by the user 3.2.1.2a Will provide the Character Count of a file 3.2.1.2b Will provide the Word Count of a file 3.2.1.2c Will provide the Line Count of a file 3.2.1.2d Will provide the Comment Count of a file 3.2.1.2e Will provide the Source Line Count of a file
+             Calculate the chosen metric by the user 3.2.1.3a Will provide the Character Count of a file 3.2.1.3b Will provide the Word Count of a file 3.2.1.3c Will provide the Line Count of a file 3.2.1.3d Will provide the Comment Count of a file 3.2.1.3e Will provide the Source Line Count of a file

 ##### 3.3 Performance Requirements
          3.3.1 Prominent URL Search
             Title: Prominent URL Search
              Desc: Where to enter the URL should be easy to find for the user.

           3.3.2 Prominent File Type Search
               Title: Prominent File Type Search
-              Desc:
+               Desc: Where to indicate the file type should be easy to find for the user

+          3.3.3 Usage of Metrics Check Boxes
+              Title: Usage of Metrics Check Boxes
+               Desc: The check boxes should be clear in representing the chosen metric

 ##### 3.4 Design Constraints
 ##### 3.5 Attributes